 Sunflowers: Sunflowers take some time to grow, but their height and grandeur is worth it.
 Some require early staking, and many will require netting or some sort of bird diversion tactic.
 An excellent excuse to haul a ladder into the garden, harvesting sunflowers is a real joy.
 Be sure to steer children into choosing varieties that produce seeds (some are strictly ornamental) if sunflower seed snacks is what they are after.

-To find out more about gardening with kids in and around Seattle check out:
+More about gardening with kids in and around Seattle: